smartuni/HopAndFound/README.md

 ## Messages ##

-* heartbeat                Sent from the monitor to the monitored item to ensure the distance between the two isn't too great.
+* heartbeat:				Sent from the monitor to the monitored item to ensure the distance between the two isn't too great.
-* localization request     Sent to the nodes to determine which nodes are in range.
+* localization request:		Sent to the nodes to determine which nodes are in range.
-* localization reply       Answer to the localization request to confirm node is in range.
+* localization reply:		Answer to the localization request to confirm node is in range.
-* call for help            Sent by the monitored item or forwarded by the nodes.
+* call for help:			Sent by the monitored item or forwarded by the nodes.
 Contains information about the whereabouts of the monitored item.

 ## I/O ##